skrey/yellow-extensions/source/install/README.md

 ## How to install a website

 Installing is unzipping one file and you are ready to go.
-The installer first checks whether all requirements have been met.
+The installer first checks whether all requirements have been met, for example whether the web server is working properly.
 Then you can create a user account and choose what kind of website you want to make.
-The installer will delete itself after it has done its work and your website is immediately available.
+The installer will delete itself after it has done its work.
 [Learn more about installation](https://datenstrom.se/yellow/help/how-to-get-started).

 ## How to make an installation package

-An installation package consists of several extensions, the installer and additional files.
+An installation package consists of the installer, extensions and additional files.
 The installer consists of the files `install.php` and ` install-languages.zip`.
-You can download more [extension files](https://github.com/datenstrom/yellow-extensions/tree/master/zip), rename and copy them into your `system/extensions` folder.
+You can download [extensions](https://github.com/datenstrom/yellow-extensions/tree/master/zip), rename and copy them into your `system/extensions` folder.
 They are offered as an option during installation.
 [Learn more about packaging extensions](https://github.com/datenstrom/yellow-extensions/tree/master/source/publish).

 ## Examples